Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 ---

-Welcome to the official repository of **Go!Cheese**, a robotics team from San Miguelito, Panama, competing in the **WRO Future Engineers 2026** season.
+Welcome to the official repository of Go!Cheese, a robotics team from San Miguelito, Panama, competing in the WRO Future Engineers 2026 season.
 This repo documents the full engineering journey behind our self-driving vehicle, from the first chassis sketch to the code that runs on the track.
+To make navigation easier for viewing, we have labeled each section according to the 2026 WRO Rulebook.

 | | |
 |---|---|